InfusionBot/Welcome-Bot/README.md

     - `reset` - Reset prefix back to default value

 For more info on their subcommands, [click here](https://github.com/Welcome-Bot/welcome-bot/blob/main/docs/commands.md)

-**Important note**: Remember to read the privacy policy and terms of service in the documentaion before inviting the bot.

 ## Default values